-There are three principal factors that need to be considered: position, the opponent and your cards.
+So, when do you make the move?
+There are 3 principal factors that need to be considered: position, the opponent and your cards.

 You generally don't want to attempt a re-steal if there are still many players to act behind you, although re-raising with strong hands is perfectly acceptable.